developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/barcode/index.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description
 Enable or disable the ICCBBA decoding of UDI.
-It supports on Android with EMDK version 6.6 and above.
+It supports on Android with EMDK version 6.6 and later.
 ####Access